AnneLaure57/doc/docs/BestPractices/bestPracticesGit.md

 ## **6 - Archive dead repositories**

+Delete your old repositorys.
+On GitHub, every week, there is a review repository in order to indicate the outdate dependencies.

 ## **7 - Lock package versions**

+You can add on your project, the configuration files.
+For example, if you work on a Web application with NodeJs or Angular, you can move your package.json when you define a release.

 ## **8 - Specify standard package versions**

+You can specify the name of the version, release etc.

 ## **9 - Levrage task list**